Chart Color Schemes

 New Town features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 59.7% of all households, including 22.4% couples with children, 27.2% couples without children, and 8.8% single parent families.
-Non-family households comprise the remaining 40.3%, with lone person households at 34.4% and group households making up 6.0%.
-The median household size is 2.3 people, smaller than the Greater Hobart average of 2.4.
+Family households account for 59.7% of all households, including 22.4% couples with children, 27.2% couples without children, and 8.8% single parent families.
+Non-family households constitute the remaining 40.3%, with lone person households at 34.4% and group households comprising 6.0% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households